-The consequential choices mean there’s plenty of room for replay ability, something we go into detail more about in our The Quarry review.
-Still, this is a cracking game that you absolutely must play – especially if you’ve got a friend that doesn’t mind getting spooked.
+The consequential choices mean there’s plenty of room for replayability, something we go into detail more about in our The Quarry review.
+Still, this is a cracking game that you absolutely must play – especially if you’ve got a friend who doesn’t mind getting spooked.

 14. The Texas Chain Saw Massacre

 Based on the classic 1974 hit film, The Texas Chain Saw Massacre game makes for an experience that Dead by Daylight fans will certainly enjoy.
 In this 3v4, asymmetrical game of hide-and-seek, you can take on the role of either a Slaughter family member or one of their victims.

 Thanks to the unique match setup, there are some incredibly tense and thrilling moments waiting for you.
 This multiplayer-focused title is perfect for scares and laughs, but things can get intense fairly quickly.